 If Name is set to undefined the node will be started in a special mode optimized to be the temporary client of another node.
-When enabled the node will request a dynamic node name from the first node it connects to.
-In addition these distribution settings will be set:
+The node will then request a dynamic node name from the first node it connects to.
+Read more in Dynamic Node Name.